elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 web: MIX_ENV=prod mix phx.server
 ```

-We'll also need to set some environment variables on Heroku.
-These are basically
+Now we'll need to set some environment variables on Heroku.
+These are
 configuration settings we'll need to get our app running.
 If we run the
 `heroku config` command right now, we'll see that we don't currently have any
 variables set up: